jbananak-jfrog/ReadME-ML/docs/Get Started/getting-started-ml.md

 You can create a branch directly from the Versions & Branches menu, save edits into a new branch, or sync with GitHub and automatically reflect branches across both platforms.

 Once you're ready, merge the branch back into a live version.
-Enterprise plans can control who has merge access, and you'll always get a conflict check before merging.
+Enterprise plans can control who has merge access, and you'll always get a conflict check before merging.\*/}

 ***